Colorado Sen. Bennet enters presidential race after prostate cancer treatment

 He underwent surgery in mid-April and a spokesperson said it "was completely successful."
 He "requires no further treatment," the spokesperson told Politico.

-Bennet was appointed to his Senate seat in 2009, after Ken Salazar resigned to become Barack Obama's Secretary of the Interior.
+Bennet was appointed to his Senate seat in 2009, after Ken Salazar resigned to become President Barack Obama's secretary of the Interior.
 He's since held onto the seat in two elections.

-The low-key Bennet is probably best-known for his rant on the Senate floor against Sen. Ted Cruz, where he accused the Texas Republican of crying "crocodile tears" during the government shutdown in January.
+The low-key Bennet is probably best-known for his rant on the Senate floor against Sen. Ted Cruz, R-Texas, in which he accused Cruz of crying "crocodile tears" during the government shutdown in January.
 A clip of Bennet's tirade is the most viewed Senate floor speech in C-SPAN's history with nearly 14 million views.

+Cruz later tweeted that Bennet's run "is a Seinfeld campaign — about nothing."
+He said that Bennet's done "very little in the Senate" but "he did stomp his foot & yell at me on the Senate floor (which he features in fundraising emails)."

 A Yale Law School graduate, Bennet has experience working in both the private and public sectors.
 He's the former managing director of a holding company called Anschultz Investment Company, and worked as an aide in the Ohio governor's office.

-In Colorado, he worked as chief of staff for then-Denver mayor — and current presidential candidate — John Hickenlooper.
-Bennet later became superintendent of Denver public schools, and was credited with helping turn around the struggling school system.
+In Colorado, Bennet worked as chief of staff for then-Denver Mayor John Hickenlooper, the former governor who is also running for president.
+Bennet later became superintendent of the Denver public schools, and was credited with helping turn around the struggling system.

 He's married to environmental lawyer Susan Daggett, and they have three daughters.